Martin-Uhlik/c-processor-emulator/README.md

-# c-processor-emulator
+# C - Processor emulator
-An 8-bit processor emulator written in C.
+An 8-bit processor emulator written in C. The emulator simulates the instruction set and behavior of the processor, allowing programs designed for the architecture to be executed.